decaf-emu/decaf-emu/README.md

 `./decaf-sdl play <path to game>`

-It is recommend to run the emulator from the root git directory so that it is able to access `resources/fonts/*`
+It is recommended to run the emulator from the root git directory so that it is able to access `resources/fonts/*`.
+Alternatively, set `resources_path` in the configuration file to point to the resources directory.

 Configuration files can be found at:
 - Windows - `%APPDATA%\decaf`